How to Achieve the Capacity of Asymmetric Channels: Introduction

-Spatially coupled LDPC (SC-LDPC) codes are constructed by connecting together $L$ standard LDPC codes in a chain-like fashion and by terminating this chain so that the decoding task becomes easier towards the boundary.
-The decoding is done using the belief propagation (BP) algorithm which has linear complexity in the block length.
-Given a desired gap to capacity $I(W)-R$, one can choose an appropriate degree distribution for the component codes, as well as an appropriate connection pattern of the chain and length of the code, so that the resulting ensemble allows reliable transmission over any B-DMC \cite{KRU13}.
-For a discussion on the scaling behavior of spatially coupled codes we refer the reader to \cite{OU14}.
+Spatially coupled LDPC (SC-LDPC) codes are constructed by connecting together $L$ standard LDPC codes in a chain-like fashion and by terminating this chain so that the decoding task is easier near the boundary.
+The decoding is done using the belief-propagation (BP) algorithm that has linear complexity in the block length per iteration.
+Given a desired gap to capacity $C(W)-R$, we can choose an appropriate degree distribution for the component codes, as well as an appropriate connection pattern of the chain and length of the code, so that the resulting ensemble enables reliable transmission over any B-DMC \cite{KRU13}.
+For a discussion on the scaling behavior of spatially coupled codes the reader is referred to \cite{OU14}.
+In Section~\ref{sc-tradeoff}, we show via heuristic arguments that for SC-LDPC codes, if the error probability $P_e$ is fixed, the gap to capacity $C(W)-R$ scales as $O(n^{-1/3})$, i.e., the scaling exponent $\mu$ is equal to $3$.

-These schemes have been generalized to arbitrary symmetric DMCs.
-Channel polarization for $q$-ary input alphabets is first discussed in \cite{STA09} and more general constructions based on arbitrary kernels are described in \cite{MT10}.
-Furthermore, polar codes have been built exploiting various algebraic structures on the input alphabet \cite{PB13, SaP13, NT13}.
-Results concerning the iterative decoding threshold on the BEC for non-binary SC-LDPC code ensembles are presented in \cite{UKS11, PAC13}, and the corresponding threshold saturation is proved in \cite{AA13}.
+Polar coding schemes have been generalized to arbitrary symmetric DMCs.
+Channel polarization for $q$-ary input alphabets is discussed in \cite{STA09} and more general constructions based on arbitrary kernels are described in \cite{MT10}.
+Furthermore, polar codes have been built exploiting various algebraic structures on the input alphabet \cite{PB13, SaP13, NT16, Nas17a, Nas17b}.
+On the contrary, the capacity-achieving nature of SC-LDPC codes (and even threshold saturation) has been proved only for binary-input channels and it remains an open problem for the transmission over arbitrary symmetric DMCs.
+Results concerning the iterative decoding threshold on the BEC for non-binary SC-LDPC code ensembles are presented in \cite{UKS11, PAC13}, and the corresponding threshold saturation is proved in \cite{AA16}.
 The threshold analysis under windowed decoding is provided in \cite{WKMFC14}.